 Pro Bono Paralegal

 Want to advocate to end homelessness?
 Want to eliminate barriers to employment?
 Want to assist veterans?
-If you desire a position where you have the opportunity to leverage the use of volunteers to increase legal services that prevent and end homelessness, the Homeless Persons Representation Project (HPRP) is seeking a full-time paralegal for its Pro Bono Program.
+If you desire a position where you have the opportunity to leverage the use of volunteers to increase legal services that prevent and end homelessness, the Homeless Persons Representation Project (HPRP) is seeking a full-time, non-exempt paralegal for its Pro Bono Program.

 HPRP provides free legal services and advocacy to persons who are homeless or at risk of homelessness in Maryland.
 Encompassing all of HPRP’s programs is the deep understanding that people who are homeless or at risk of homelessness struggle to access legal services offered in a traditional manner.
 The hallmark of HPRP’s legal program is its ability to reach clients where they live, eat, and spend time.
 HPRP’s staff and volunteers pursue this mission by offering legal services through outreach in shelters, soup kitchens, government offices, community centers and the street.